 Researchers should document the actual impact of COVID-19 on the progress of their grants to provide substantiation for any future no-cost time extension request.
-It is not known at this time if agencies will consider longer-than-normal no-cost time extensions or multiple no-cost time extensions in this situation, but no-cost time extensions covered under expanded authorities will still be available for federal awards.
+Expect specific agency guidance regarding consideration of longer-than-normal no-cost time extensions or multiple no-cost time extensions in this situation.
+In the meantime, no-cost time extensions covered under expanded authorities will still be available for federal awards.
 Universities should contact the sponsor as soon as they are aware of a delay.